QryptInc/qrypt-security-quickstarts-cpp/demo/README.md

 Bob recovers the keys using the metadata files, decrypts the files, and compares the decrypted files with the original ones.
 ```
 # Enter Bob's container
+# If running on Windows Git Bash, replace "docker" with "winpty docker"
 docker exec -it bob_container bash
 ```
 ```